Strontium: Production

+It is one of the critical raw materials listed by the European Union.

+99% of the strontium consumed in the Union comes from Spain, helping economic sovereignty in this respect.

 Applications

 Most of the world's production of strontium used to be consumed in the production of cathode-ray tube (CRT) displays.
 The glass contained strontium and barium oxide to block X-rays.

 Consuming 75% of production, the primary use for strontium was in glass for colour television cathode-ray tubes, where it prevented X-ray emission.
 This application for strontium has been declining because CRTs are being replaced by other display methods.
 This decline has a significant influence on the mining and refining of strontium.
 All parts of the CRT must absorb X-rays.
 In the neck and the funnel of the tube, lead glass is used for this purpose, but this type of glass shows a browning effect due to the interaction of the X-rays with the glass.
 Therefore, the front panel is made from a different glass mixture with strontium and barium to absorb the X-rays.
 The average values for the glass mixture determined for a recycling study in 2005 is 8.5% strontium oxide and 10% barium oxide.

 Because strontium is so similar to calcium, it is incorporated in the bone.
 All four stable isotopes are incorporated, in roughly the same proportions they are found in nature.
 However, the actual distribution of the isotopes tends to vary greatly from one geographical location to another.
 Thus, analyzing the bone of an individual can help determine the region it came from.
 This approach helps to identify the ancient migration patterns and the origin of commingled human remains in battlefield burial sites.

 ^{87}Sr/^{86}Sr ratios are commonly used to determine the likely provenance areas of sediment in natural systems, especially in marine and fluvial environments.
 Dasch (1969) showed that surface sediments of Atlantic displayed ^{87}Sr/^{86}Sr ratios that could be regarded as bulk averages of the ^{87}Sr/^{86}Sr ratios of geological terrains from adjacent landmasses.
 A good example of a fluvial-marine system to which Sr isotope provenance studies have been successfully employed is the River Nile-Mediterranean system.
 Due to the differing ages of the rocks that constitute the majority of the Blue and White Nile, catchment areas of the changing provenance of sediment reaching the River Nile Delta and East Mediterranean Sea can be discerned through strontium isotopic studies.
 Such changes are climatically controlled in the Late Quaternary.